Original air date: November 17, 1967

 - "Well Done, Son!"
 Guy: Spock, no matter how much he pretends not to care.

-- What The Hell, Son?: Amanda gives one to Spock when he chooses his duty to the Enterprise over saving his father.
-One wonders at Spock's decision, coldly logical as it sounds.
-Scotty has shown himself numerous times as being capable of command.
+- What the Hell, Hero?: Amanda gives one to Spock when he chooses his duty to the Enterprise over saving his father.